 Be sure to pay attention to your perennials this month.
-They should be cut back to where they’re only two to three inches in height.
+They should be cut back to where they’re only 2-3-inches in height.
 The exception for this is roses, mums, and any spring flowers.
 Leave them be.

-If you’re in zone seven, you still have a few things you can be doing or preparing for November.
+If you’re in zone 7, you still have a few things you can be doing or preparing for November.

 Though freezing temperatures will come in this month, you still have time to plant.
 You can plant any trees, shrubs, or strawberry plants this month.

 Use this time also to collect any leaves which may have fallen around your property.
 They make an excellent mulch for your garden beds, or they can be added to your compost pile as well, or use them for fall decoration inside the house.